 Training is just part of the process.
 Creating the context for learning, regular practice and a framework for incorporating mindfulness into a company’s daily activities is crucial to the success of a sustainable workplace mindfulness programme.
 Simple practices like pausing for one minute before the beginning of all meetings helps to anchor a mindful work culture.
 This practice allows everyone to come down from the head, to stand back and pause.
 It changes the pace, from a reactive rush mentality that tends to be the norm in daily life and enables people to connect with their body to allow for more intuitive responses.
 Mindful breathing for even one minute is particularly beneficial in a high workload environment where people have back to back meetings in tandem with meeting workload deadlines.

-Sustainable Workplace Mindfulness Programme
+Sustainable Workplace Mindful Programmes

 In an organisation committed to a sustainable workplace programme, mindfulness ultimately permeates everything.